lwjglgamedev/lwjglbook-bookcontents-leg/chapter4/chapter4.md

 }
 ```

-The constructor of the *ShaderProgram* creates a new program in OpenGL and provides methods to add vertex and fragment shaders.
+The constructor of the ```ShaderProgram``` creates a new program in OpenGL and provides methods to add vertex and fragment shaders.
 Those shaders are compiled and attached to the OpenGL program.
-When all shaders are attached the link method should be invoked which links all the code and verifies that everything has been done correctly. *ShaderProgram* also provides methods to activate this program for rendering (bind) and to stop using it (unbind).
+When all shaders are attached the link method should be invoked which links all the code and verifies that everything has been done correctly. ```ShaderProgram``` also provides methods to activate this program for rendering (bind) and to stop using it (unbind).
 Finally it provides a cleanup method to free all the resources when they are no longer needed.

-Since we have a cleanup method, let uss change our *IGameLogic* interface class to add a cleanup method:
+Since we have a cleanup method, let us change our ```IGameLogic``` interface class to add a cleanup method:

 ```java
 void cleanup();
 ```

-This method will be invoked when the game loop finishes, so we need to modify the run method of the *GameEngine* class:
+This method will be invoked when the game loop finishes, so we need to modify the run method of the ```GameEngine``` class:

 ```java
 @Override